LucaDP07/flags-game/README.md

 - HTML: HTML has been used to give structure and content to the website.
 - CSS: In order to style the content created with HTML, the CSS language has been used.
 - Google Fonts: I used the Lato and Open Sans font.
-- Font Awesome: I used ther Font Awesome icons for the logo of the Club located at the top-left of the header.
+- Font Awesome: I used ther Font Awesome icons for the logo of the game located at the top-left of the heading.
-- Pixabay & Pexels: I used a combination of these two platforms for the images of the Gallery.
+- Pixabay: I used this platform for the images of the flags.
 - Balsamiq Wireframes: I used it to produce low fidelity wireframes to organise the structure of the pages.